CUBRID/cubrid-manual/en/admin/index.rst

 *   Database backup and restore
 *   System configuration

-**CUBRID Utilities**
+**cubrid Utilities**

-The CUBRID utilities provide features that can be used to comprehensively manage the CUBRID service.
+The **cubrid** utilities provide features that can be used to comprehensively manage the CUBRID service.
 The CUBRID utilities are divided into the service management utility, which is used to manage the CUBRID service process, and the database management utility, which is used to manage the database.

 The service management utilities are as follows: